Back to articles

 })();

-As for Playwright, it removes the need to manually check that an element is ready for interaction:
+As for Playwright, it removes the need to manually check readiness:

 import { chromium } from "playwright-core";